 As far as I can remember Crussels remained there for about a year after I started and then they sold out to a Mr White (sorry I can’t remember his initials) and he stayed for approximately 2 years, and that was when Mr Gallacher purchased the business.
 Mr Gallacher was in the Merchant Navy during the war, employed as a ship’s butcher.

 Adjoining Castle Lane there were a row of buildings which were originally an abattoir, but they were not in use at the time I was there, so they must have been used before the second world war.

 Mr & Mrs Gallacher had 2 daughters.
 Elizabeth, who married one of the Stibbard family (undertakers) and Susan, whom I last remember as Mrs S Laysell of Raymonds Drive Thundersley.
 It is many years since I have had contact with either of them.

-I still have a photo of Gallachers Butchers shop similar to the one in the book, but with Mr Gallacher, Billy Pasfield and myself.
+The second picture is a photo of Gallacher’s Butchers shop similar to the one in the book, but with Billy Pasfield, myself and Mr Gallacher in the mid-1950s.